Garangatang/Biomechanics_Asynchronous_CircuitPython_Code/README.md

 The Python file host_ble_receiver.py can be loaded onto any computer with Bluetooth data receiving capabilities in order to receive data from the nrf52840 chip after it has discretized an adequate amount of data.

+the lib folder contains all the CircuitPython Dependencies which need to be loaded onto the microcontroller in order for all functions to work.

+This repository as is can be downloaded and all files can be uploaded directly to a Seeeduino nrf52840 microcontroller.